DoctorMcKay/sentry-bot-documentation/src/commands.md

   also choose "without embeds", which will only delete messages that do not contain embedded content.
 Uploaded files do not qualify as embedded content.

 It is possible to create a series of arguments that are contradictory.
 For example, `from-user: @Sentry, user-type: humans` will not match any messages because Sentry is a bot, not a human.

+By default, this command will reply publicly.